Iacopo Melio: Journalism

 In 2016 he started collaborating with the online newspaper Fanpage.it, in 2019 he started further collaborations with The Post Internazionale and La Repubblica, and in 2021 with Vanity Fair Italia and Next Quotidiano.
-In the same period of time he has published four books: "Parigi XXI" (Miraggi Edizioni, 2016), an autobiographical novel in prose and poetry; "Faccio salti altissimi" (Mondadori, 2018) an autobiography; "Buonisti" (People, 2019) a semi-serious essay on intolerance and hatred, especially online; "Tutti i fiori che sei" (Rizzoli, 2021), a collection of stories dedicated to his sister.
+In the same period of time he has published four books: Parigi XXI, an autobiographical novel in prose and poetry; Faccio salti altissimi, an autobiography; Buonisti, a semi-serious essay on intolerance and hatred, especially online; Tutti i fiori che sei, a collection of stories dedicated to his sister.
 He has also taken part in two TEDx conferences, in 2017 and 2019.

 Political activity

 On 21 July 2020 he announced his candidacy for the 2020 regional elections in Tuscany in the ranks of the Democratic Party, of which he was the leader in the constituency Florence 1, where on 20–21 September of the same year, with 11,233 votes, the highest number of preferences, he was elected regional councillor.
+He was re-elected in 2025.